SysManSquad/sysmansquadblogdev/content/posts/2020-12-08-give-your-adr-a-little-boost-with-status-filter-rules-and-powershell/index.md

                       </table></figure>

                       <p>
-                        In this message, the <strong>%1</strong> variable will take the following pattern :
+                        In this message, the **%1** variable will take the following pattern :
                       </p>

                       <ul>
                         <li>
-                          "<strong>ADR Name yyyy-MM-dd HH:mm:ss</strong>" if the ADR is set to create a new Software Update Group upon each execution.
+                          "**ADR Name yyyy-MM-dd HH:mm:ss**" if the ADR is set to create a new Software Update Group upon each execution.
                         </li>
                         <li>
-                          "<strong>ADR Name</strong>" if it is set to reuse the same SUG.
+                          "**ADR Name**" if it is set to reuse the same SUG.
                         </li>
                       </ul>